RoBro92/nodeinfo/ROADMAP.md

 - [ ] Add centralized update deployment across PVE cluster
 - [ ] Improve accuracy of DNS/gateway reachability checks

-_Use this space to add incremental notes as work progresses._

 ---